 Best Knee Sleeves For Squats

-Our favorite sleeve and top pick for squats are the SBD Knee Sleeves (though our second pick is right on par and comes with a cheaper price point; read below).
+Our favorite sleeve and top pick for squats are the SBD Knee Sleeves.
 They cover a wide variety of characteristics that make a great knee sleeve for squats.

 SBD’s 7mm neoprene provides stability and tends to fit well on a variety of lifters.
 One of the main reasons SBD made another one of our top picks was how you can wear this sleeve in IPF competitions.
 This makes them great because you can train and compete in them, so you can build confidence in heavy squats with this sleeve in both training and competition.
 On top of that, this sleeve is durable and supports performance in both the high-bar and low-bar squat.